sirasmu/CommandLineFun/using_vim.md

 2. Open PowerShell as an Admin
 3. Run the command `setx PATH "$env:path;C:\tools\neovim\Neovim\bin" -m` // this doesn't work rewrite

+## 2017-12-16 10:50

+### Use Chocolatey indirectly with PackageManager

+Instead of directly using the Chocolatey packagemanger the PackageManager (aka OneGet) can be used.
+PackageManager Is more of a package manager manager.
+So it can manage Chocolatey for example.

+1. Run PowerShell as an Admin
+2. `Register-PackageSource -Name chocolatey -Location http://chocolatey.org/api/v2 -Provider NuGet -Trusted -Verbose`
+3. Maybe take a look at https://chocolatey.org/packages.
+Neovim is there.
+Or look whether it is there with `Find-Package -Name Neovim`
+4. `Install-Package -Name Neovim` // Does not work

+PackageManagement documentation can be found here: https://docs.microsoft.com/da-dk/powershell/module/packagemanagement/?view=powershell-5.1

 ## vimrc

 " This is for changing the layout of my code